neo4j/graphql/packages/graphql-toolbox/README.md

 This will pre-fill the login window input fields `Username` with `testuser` and `Connect URI` with `bolt+s://xxxx.databases.neo4j.io`.
 After a successful login, the selected database will be set according to the provided `db` parameter.

 Note: The plus symbol (+) in the connectURL needs to be URL encoded to become `%2B`.
 For example `bolt+s` becomes `bolt%2Bs`.

-The `connectURL` URL parameter can additionally be used to provide the database password, see form above in table.

-> IMPORTANT: Please use the `connectURL` URL parameter with the password value only for _temporary_ or _test_ databases!
-Never for production databases or databases that contain valuable or sensitive information!

-If the `connectURL` URL parameter including the password is provided, one auto login attempt is started on load of the application.

 ## License